AMC’s The Terror

 The carnival is ready to go on.
 Crozier’s ill and plans to go out so he can see the festivities.
 He heads over with Jopson, only to find everyone in full swing, having a time!
 But he runs into Fitzjames, who tells him the real reason for the carnival, in anticipation of the trek to come.
 This compels Crozier to tell the man what’s going to happen, instead of buttering them up first.

-In the midst of Crozier giving a speech – which isn’t received that enthusiastically, of course – Lady Silence turns up with her tongue rooted out, hair gone white.
+In the midst of Crozier giving a speech – which isn’t received enthusiastically – Lady Silence turns up with her tongue rooted out, hair gone white.
 Not only that, Dr. Stanley’s apparently taking serious measures on their journey – he’s lighting the carnival and its tents on fire, creating utter chaos, confusion, panic, and, yes, terror.
 To top it off, the doc lights himself ablaze, too.
 A perfect omen for the remainder of the expedition.

 As the fire grows bigger, the smoke rising, Crozier, Fitzjames, and the rest of the crew try breaking free of the tenting.
 Sadly, not everyone makes it.
 Some burn alive, some are accidentally killed in the frantic madness.
 In the aftermath, the still living crew picks up the pieces to try moving on.
 With both doctors gone, Goodsir is unofficially crowned the new MD aboard both ships.
 Things look grim, indeed.